m600x/TeslaMateCompanion/README.md

 Is it useful?
 Who knows but it has it's use for me.

 ## Functions
-- State of the car
+- State of the car (Online, Offline, Asleep, Driving, Charging, Updating)
-- Odometer
+- Odometer (Kilometers or Miles)
-- Inside/Outside temperature
+- Inside/Outside temperature (Celsius or Farhenheit)
 - Status of the car (healthy, locked, sentry, presence, doors, windows, trunk and frunk)
 - Battery level
 - Estimated range